-In this article, we’re going to guide you through how to pick the right acoustic guitar preamp.
+In this article, we’re going to guide you through how to pick the right one.
 Finally, we’ll recommend some of our favorites on the market.
 If you want a glance at the products, here you go.

-At a Glance: Our Choice of the Best Acoustic Guitar Preamps on the Market
+At a Glance: Our Choice of the Best Acoustic Guitar Preamp on the Market

 ||CHECK PRICE ON AMAZON|